xonq/tutorials/funannotate.md

 Next, accept the license for [GeneMark-ES/ET/EP](http://topaz.gatech.edu/GeneMark/license_download.cgi), download the 64-bit key (NOT the program), and transfer to your OSC home directory.
 These keys expire every 400 days.

-uncompress the key and place it in your home folder as `.gm_key`
+Once the key is uploaded, uncompress it and place it in your home folder as `.gm_key`:
 ```
 gunzip gm_key_64.gz
 mv gm_key_64 ~/.gm_key